 The Brooks Public Library is a registered charitable organization that gratefully accepts bequests, memorials, individual, business and organization donations, and other gifts.
 There are several ways in which you can support the library:

 The library gratefully accepts donations of library materials that are in good condition and especially appreciates donations of recent bestsellers.
 If you wish to donate library materials, please read our Gifts and Donation Policy first.
-For more information on how to donate materials to the library, please contact Lisa Crosby, Library Manager.
+For more information on how to donate materials to the library, please contact Lisa Patton, Library Manager.

 Demand for the library's programs and collections grow every day.
 New services and technologies challenge our resources.
 Your gift allows the library to continue to meet, and to improve, for today and for future generations.
 Each gift provides a living legacy that enables so many others to explore and enjoy words, music, and visuals.
 Consider making a donation today.
 Financial gifts will be acknowledged with a charitable tax receipt.